Skip to content

 Scandinavian Bedroom Under the Roof

-A good mix of minimal furniture, natural materials, and plenty of light colors creates the typical Scandinavian casualness in living spaces.
+A good mix of minimal furniture, natural materials, and plenty of light colors creates the typical Scandinavian ease in living spaces.
 Photo: iStock/imaginima

 August 20, 2022, 10:55 am | Read time: 5 minutes

-Scandinavian living has been trending for several years now!
-It’s no surprise: coziness meets simplicity here.
-This is the perfect concept for creating spaces of peace and relaxation. myHOMEBOOK offers tips on how to decorate your bedroom in a harmonious Scandinavian style.
+Scandinavian living has been trending for several years!
+No wonder: It combines coziness with simplicity.
+It’s the perfect concept for creating spaces of peace and relaxation. myHOMEBOOK shares tips on how to furnish your bedroom in a harmonious Scandinavian style.

-The Scandinavians know how to skillfully balance light and darkness in their homes, ensuring coziness even during the long, cold winter months.
-In Scandinavian bedrooms, the proximity to nature is optimally combined with tasteful design.
+The Scandinavians know how to skillfully arrange their homes with light and darkness.
+This ensures plenty of coziness even during the long, cold winter months.
+In a Scandinavian bedroom, the proximity to nature is optimally combined with tasteful design.
 And it doesn’t take much to achieve this.
-With the right colors, patterns, and materials, a Scandinavian bedroom quickly becomes a place of comfort.
+With the right colors, patterns, and materials, a Scandinavian bedroom quickly becomes a cozy retreat.

 1. Light Color Palette

-During the winter months, cold and darkness are prevalent in Nordic countries.
-However, Scandinavians know that the key to more (visual) warmth and coziness at home is light colors.
+During the winter months, cold and darkness are known to dominate the Nordic countries.
+But Scandinavians know that the key to more (visual) warmth and coziness at home is light colors.
 Therefore, in a Scandinavian-style bedroom, not only the walls but also furniture and floors are often painted in various shades of white, cream, sand, or light gray.

-Those who prefer to stick to the original can opt for neutral colors like white, gray, and black.
+However, those who prefer to stick to the original can remain with neutral colors like white, gray, and black.
 The true Scandinavian charm comes from adding cozy natural materials.

 Related: Interior Tips for the Popular Scandi Style